Why Football is a Waste of Time

 On a similar note, the average NFL game has 20 commercial breaks, containing over 100 commercials.
 So while watching young guys take hit after hit to the head, you are simultaneously taking shot after shot to the head from the ad departments of these giant companies.
 Need a new pickup truck?
 They’ll try to convince you that you do.
 I haven’t ever needed to tow a semi truck with a load of timber, but I’m sure the ability to do that will come in handy soon.
 Are you happy with your current beer?
 They’ll try to convince you that you aren’t.
 Coors Lite is trying to tell me their beer is “cleaner” than other beers…?
 Its almost funny to see how little these marketers think of the people watching these games.

+This isn’t the only reason why football is a waste of time.
 There are nearly 15 million people watching each NFL game.
 Wait, let’s do the math on this.
 3.5 hours x 15 million is…..52 MILLION HOURS LOST EACH GAME?!
 Imagine if these people were spending their 3 hours reading, researching, or inflecting on something that would truly benefit their life.
 And this is only during the game.
-Tens of thousands of people follow every aspect of their team year round.
+Similarly, tens of thousands of people follow every aspect of their team year round.
 Researching recruits, reading predictions for the year, following player injury progress, keeping up with trades & transfers, and watching the draft.
 What do you gain from all this time and energy invested?
 More fodder for bullshit water cooler talk?
 Do you become a better fan?
 Is there a grading scale that I’m unaware of?
 Where or what is the return on your investment of time?

 Time wasted.
 Money wasted.
 Health wasted.
 I’m starting to wonder if there is anything good about being a football fan?